tiagocoutinho/hexdump/README.txt

    >>> hexdump.hexdump('\x00'*16)
    0000000000: 00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  ................

-   ^ this one is actually wrong, the data that is read a binary
+   ^ this one is actually wrong, the data that is read from a
-     file is `bytes`, not `string' as here, so there is an information loss when such string is dumped
+     binary file is `bytes`, not `string' as here, so there is information loss when such string is dumped

   [ ] investigate why no error is shown when writing UTF-8 text